John Caradja: "Great predator" and cultural patron

-Scholar Walter Puchner notes that Caragea's translations were important cultural landmarks, for completing "the first phase of Goldoni's reception in Greece, under the auspices of the Enlightenment", but also that they were never used for actual stage productions.
-Puchner himself discovered and in the library of Zosimaia School Caragea's "excellent" versions of Demofonte and the other verse works, which he prepared for publication in 2014.
-Instead, Caragea had a lasting association with historical events central to the development of Romanian theater, and, more generically, national literature.
+Scholar Walter Puchner notes that Caradja's translations were important cultural landmarks, for completing "the first phase of Goldoni's reception in Greece, under the auspices of the Enlightenment", but also that they were never used for actual stage productions.
+Puchner himself discovered and in the library of Zosimaia School Caradja's "excellent" versions of Demofonte and the other verse works, which he prepared for publication in 2014.
+Instead, Caradja had a lasting association with historical events central to the development of Romanian theater, and, more generically, national literature.
 Immediately after Rallou's escape to Transylvania, Iancu Văcărescu took over Cișmeaua Roșie for a "micro-season", showing the first-ever stage performances in Romanian, with Ion Heliade Rădulescu as one of the performers.
 Cișmeaua existed as an independent theatrical venue until being destroyed in an 1825 fire.

-Other than supporting his daughter, Caragea had an indirect contribution to Romanian literary culture by bringing with him to Bucharest a Greek immigrant cook, who was the ancestor of Costache and Ion Luca Caragiale.
-The Prince's own appearance as a "deus ex machina" in Iancu Jianu's story was first exploited in an 1857 melodrama by Matei Millo and Ion Anestin, which, from 1868, became the basis of a novel by N. D. Popescu-Popnedea.
-His overall association with theatrical development was celebrated by novelist Nicolae Filimon, who argued that his showcasing of plays in Greek served to cultivate the "primitive people" of Wallachia.
-Filimon's 1862 novel, Ciocoii vechi și noi ("Upstarts Old and New"), "may be read—if prudently so—as a chronicle of the Caragea era", including a topographical record of his court.
-The same work takes a sympathetic view of Prince Ioan.
-He is attributed an anti-Ottoman speech which places blame for the country's destitution entirely on the Porte—and which reflects Filimon's own conception of Phanariote politics.
-A heavily fictionalized Phanariote rule, with elements from both Caragea's historical reign and Filimon's interpretation of it, forms the narrative matter in Eugen Barbu's 1970 novel, Princepele.
-Caragea's reign is also the backdrop for the Dinu Cocea's adventure-comedy films, Haiducii lui Șaptecai and Zestrea domniței Ralu (both released in 1971).
-Nucu Păunescu appears as Prince Ioan, with Aimée Iacobescu as Princess Rallou.